sudhirkhanger/AndroidStudioSettings/README.md

 ## Autosave

-    Appearances and Behavior > System Settings > Synchronization > Save files automatically if application is idle for 15 secs.
+    Appearance and Behavior > System Settings > Synchronization > Save files automatically if application is idle for 15 secs.
     Appearance and Behavior > System Settings > Project Opening > Open project in a new window

 ## Tools Name space